Back to Top

 Beware of Inappropriate Test Conditions

 The graph below shows the results of a manufacturer's cycle tests of batteries used in electric vehicles sold in the USA.
-The obvious conclusion would be that, if the batterles were fully discharged and recharged on most days, they would be good for at least 500 cycles which would be equivalent to between one and two years of driving and even longer if the batteries were only partially discharged each day.
+The obvious conclusion would be that, if the batteries were fully discharged and recharged on most days, they would be good for at least 500 cycles which would be equivalent to between one and two years of driving and even longer if the batteries were only partially discharged each day.

 Batteries are electrochemical devices which convert chemical energy into electrical energy or vice versa by means of controlled chemical reactions between a set of active chemicals.
-Unfortunately the desired chemical reactions on which the battery depends are usually accompanied by unwanted chemical reactions which consume some of the active chemicals or impede their reactions.
+Unfortunately the desired chemical reactions on which the battery depends are usually accompanied by unwanted, parasitic chemical reactions which consume some of the active chemicals or impede their reactions.
 Even if the cell's active chemicals remain unaffected over time, cells can fail because unwanted chemical or physical changes to the seals keeping the electrolyte in place.

 Under different conditions of pressure, temperature, electric field and duration of the reaction, the active chemicals in a cell may break down or combine in many different ways.
 According to Guoxian Liang, of the materials company Phostech Lithium, the following combinations of the elements used in the cathodes of Lithium Iron Phosphate cells have been found in some impure products in addition to the desired active compound LiFePO4:

 Fe3(PO4)2, Li3Fe2(PO4)3, Fe2PO5, Fe2P2O7, FePO4, Fe(PO3)3, Fe7(PO4)6, Fe2P4O12, Fe3(PO4)2, Fe3(P2O7)2, FePLi2O, LiPO3, Li2O, Li3PO4, Li4P2O7, Fe2O3, Fe3O4, FeO, Fe, FeP, LiFeO2, Li5FeO4, LiFeP2O7, Li2FeP2O7, Li9Fe3(P2O7)3(PO4)2, P2O5, and others.
 These compounds arise just from the cathode material, but there are many other elements present in the anodes, electrolytes, binders and other additives which are used in the cell, making many more combinations possible.
 The result is a reduction in the quantity of active chemicals in the cell and a consequent reduction in cell capacity.
 Subjecting the battery to excessive currents also brings on these problems resulting in a reduction in the battery cycle life.
-See Charging Times in the section on Chargers and Charging Rate below.
+See Charging Times in the section on Chargers and the notes on Passivation and Charging Rate below.

 It is the task of cell designers and battery applications engineers to create the electrochemical recipe and the stable operating conditions to ensure that the desired reactions are optimised and the undesirable side effects are suppressed.